rvsrvs/jasdev.github.io/thoughts.md

 Unpolished, developed over time.

+## 1/31/2017

+- Last day of the month, absolutely flew by.
+- While setting up the new laptop at work, I’ve realized that the “lazy-loading” approach to configuring my development environment works best.
+That is, instead of spending a day to install all of the tools I “think“ I need, I just install them as I go.
+Helps avoid the “configuration trap” I’ve wanted to write about for some time.
+- Experimenting with 3+ hour `SelfControl.app` sessions at the office => deep work has skyrocketed.
+Going to keep this up.
+- Hilarious moment when Matt noticed I was doing his on-demand class today at the office.
+- As I’m writing this, the phrase I mentioned on 12/12/16 is still lingering: “In the end, winning is sleeping better.”
+    - For me (touched on this on 1/12/17), that means doing three things: pushing my mind (difficult problems), pushing my heart (exercise), and meditating.

 ## 1/29/2017

 - Looking towards May and the seven day silent retreat, I think it'll probably be one of the toughest (mental) challenges I tackle this year.
 I wonder if this is how ultra-marathon runners feel when thinking about upcoming races.